john-yhmm/john-yhmm/README.md

 ### Hi, I'm Ye Htet Maung Maung 👋

-Full-Stack Developer with two years of experience building and maintaining a multi-tenant ERP platform used daily by 100+ SME clients, plus independent projects across the same stack.
+Full-Stack Developer with two years of experience building and maintaining ERP platforms used daily by 100+ SME clients, plus independent projects across the same stack.

 **Currently:** completing a degree in Computer Science at KMUTT, Bangkok